arorashivoy/gatcha_otree/README.md

 # Gacha Game Experiment

+Please check out the detailed project report and the presentation in the links below.

 This Repository contains the code for Behavioural Economics experiment designed to test Loss Aversion and the Sunk Costs effect in Gacha games.
 The experiment simulates a Gacha-style game where participants use in-game currency to receive random rewards.
 - [Presentation](https://drive.google.com/file/d/19r7tAt6S73aLs11k1PlxLn_f3NVJBeXT/view?usp=sharing)
 - [Detailed Report](https://drive.google.com/file/d/1XMUSN9nVYqjYyuuwgIJxwmWtUdqjuKVw/view?usp=sharing)